Djackuntamed/Djackuntamed/README.md

 - You are in An UNTAMED space right now...
+- visual and audio out ch 1 ...
+Iff
+- visual and audio in ch 1 ...
+Iff
-- Icant limit my Originality to a specific place in time...
+ versatile Originality: no specific place in time...
-- And neither can I my for Judgement, Comprehension, acceptance, understanding and tolerance of circumstances.
+Judgement, Comprehension, acceptance, understanding and tolerance of circumstances: ins = outs (error -+ 0.05) Diversity In expectations.
-- That goes to torch that I'm in on anything transparent and understood.
-- Else, Don't --->out
+Trust = lock / open

+$Transparency = Reflection

+$output: Happiness

+$Else, X--->out

 <!---
 Djackuntamed/Djackuntamed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.